 Canterbury Falls can only be accessed via the Bruce Trail with the Canterbury Falls Side Trail.
 This 2.8 kilometre loop will take you around a beautiful trail and right to Canterbury Falls herself.

 Unfortunately, there is no free parking and only paid parking lots nearby.
 The closest one is at the end of Lions Club Road within the Dundas Valley Conservation Area for a $10 flat rate.
-Just before the paid gates there is space to park, however there is a chance of being ticketed or towed.
-If you’re feeling lucky (or if it’s the last Sunday before Christmas), you can try to park there.
+Just before the paid gates there is space to park, however you run the risk of being ticketed or towed.

 Devil’s Punchbowl, Stoney Creek